How To Set Up A Domain & Mailbox For Cold Email (2023)

 Gmail (Google Workspace) is the most popular email service provider in the world.
 Most of your leads will also have Gmail accounts.
 When you send an email from a Gmail account to another Gmail account, your email is more likely to go to the primary inbox (not spam) compared to if you are sending from an external email service provider (such as Cloudflare, GoDaddy, Outlook etc).
 Google trusts emails that are sent from their own servers more than emails that are sent from external servers that they don’t control.

-Below is a video showing how to buy a domain while setting up your Google Workspace account and how to create your email address:
+Below is a video showing how to set up a Google Workspace account:

 It is very important to authenticate your domain before you send cold emails.